barrysir/stepmania-parsing-code/README.md

 Eventually I want to add a wiki with some unofficial documentation of the Stepmania file formats, there are some interesting quirks that aren't immediately obvious, if anyone wants to write their own parser.
 I'd also like get the existing Lua bindings working for scripting support.

  * headers have `using namespace std;` pollution, might fix later
+ * sort the CMake source lists alphabetically
+ * finish the dumper script

 ## Requirements
  * C++17 (`std::filesystem` and other stuff)